duckdb/duckdb/.github/patches/extensions/README.md

     APPLY_PATCHES
 )
 ```
-upon downloading the spatial extension, all patches in the `.github/patches/extensions/spatial/*.patch`
+In this example, upon downloading the spatial extension, all patches in the `.github/patches/extensions/spatial/*.patch`
 will be automatically applied.

 Note that the reason for having the APPLY_PATCHES flag explicitly enabled is to make it easier for developers reading
 the extension config to detect a patch is present.
-Therefore this flag should also be removed after applying all
+For this reason, the patching mechanism will actually fail if `APPLY_PATCHES`
-the patches.
+is set with no patches in `.github/patches/extensions/<ext>/*.patch`.

 # Workflow
 Imagine a change to DuckDB is introduced that breaks compatibility with extension X. The